-Slack for executives and EAs: 11 ways to enhance communication and streamline tasks
+Slack for Executives and EAs: 11 ways to enhance communication and streamline tasks

 Channels

-When executives regularly communicate company-wide goals and engage with employees across the organisation, it builds alignment.
+When executives regularly communicate companywide goals and engage with employees across the organization, it builds alignment.
 Slack channels are a great way to do this and overcome perceived barriers between senior leadership and wider teams.

 Examples of channels:

-- #global channel to communicate policies and company-wide goals to all teams, regardless of their location
+- #global channel to communicate policies and companywide goals to all teams, no matter their location

 - #department-leads channel for each division, department or function to communicate with leaders, forecast hiring needs and stay aligned on quarterly goals